Leominster and Kington Railway: Construction

 Proposed in 1853, the company was formed by William Bateman-Hanbury, 2nd Baron Bateman of Shobdon Court.
-It received royal assent as a broad gauge line in July 1854, subject to provision for a junction with the standard gauge Kington and Eardisley Railway be provided.
+The Leominster and Kington Railway Act 1854 (17 & 18 Vict. c. cxliv) authorising the railway received royal assent, requiring construction of a broad gauge line in July 1854, subject to provision for a junction with the standard gauge Kington and Eardisley Railway be provided.

 On 14 November 1854, the company agreed the offer of Thomas Brassey and William Field to construct the line for £70,000.
 Further, they would work from opening and pay the shareholders a 4% dividend per annum.
 Engineered by David Wylie of Shrewsbury, Lady Bateman cut the first sod at Kington, with a silver spade into a special built barrow that can be seen preserved today at the Leominster Museum.
 Section from the Leominster railway station of the Shrewsbury and Hereford Railway to Pembridge, opened for goods traffic on 18 October 1855, at a cost of £7,000 per mile.

 But, with additional costs, the company was struggling, and in April 1856 Brassey and Field, who held £20,000 or one quarter of the company's stock, advanced the company £10,000 at 5%.
 The second section from Pembridge to Kington opened in August 1857.
 There were no tunnels or viaducts on the entire single-track line of 13 mi 25 chain in length, which had cost £80,000 to construct.

-Inspected by Colonel Yolland for the Board of Trade on 22 July 1857, a certificate authorising the opening was withheld because a level crossing had been built at Pembridge instead of the overbridge authorised by the Act of Parliament.
+Inspected by Colonel Yolland for the Board of Trade on 22 July 1857, a certificate authorising the opening was withheld because a level crossing had been built at Pembridge instead of the overbridge authorised by the Leominster and Kington Railway Act 1854.